Sokomine/windmill/README.md

           steel_ingot  -nothing-  steel_ingot

 Clockwise- and counterclockwise rotating rotors can be crafted into each other.

+NEW: Windmill sails for historic windmills:

+Crafting: white wool   -nothing-  white wool
+                         stick
+          white wool   -nothing-  white wool

+The axis is mostly a decorative node to which you can attach your mill rotors.

 Axis:     steel_ingot    stick    steel_ingot
-The axis is mostly a decorative node to which you can attach your mill rotors.

 Liscences: for code (written by Sokomine): WTFPL (it's really only a demonstration)
-           for animated textures (created by VanessaE):
+           for animated textures (created by VanessaE): WTFPL